pbs/haystack-cloudsearch/README.rst

             'AWS_SECRET_KEY': 'YOUR SECRET KEY HERE',
             'IP_ADDRESS': 'The IP Address you will be accessing cloudsearch from',
             #'SEARCH_DOMAIN_PREFIX': 'optional string to namespace your search domain with; defaults to haystack'
+            #'MAX_SPINLOCK_TIME': 60*60,  # number of seconds before processing spinlocks give up
+            #'UPLOAD_SILENTLY_FAIL': False, # If False, raise ValidationError if preparation of uploads fails.
+                                            # If True, continue with upload
         }
     }